fbpx

 Many people will focus on the pricing of a mortgage facility.
 Yet, there are other important factors to consider:

-• find-information-to-buy-a-house-in-portugal Some banks have a mandatory life insurance obligation that adds to the cost of a mortgage.
+• Some banks have a mandatory life insurance obligation that adds to the cost of a mortgage.
 It is usually best to avoid it for many non-residents.

 • Some mortgage lenders may have more competitive interest rates but a cap on how much you can borrow.